 At PBHQ, we print with PLA almost exclusively.
 So, you don't see a lot of heated beds in our shop.
 PLA is much easier to use because it sticks to the bed better and generally gives you a higher success rate.

 Are the fumes toxic?

-Actually, some users liken the smell of PLA to maple syrup.
+Actually, some users describe the smell of PLA as something like maple syrup.
 While ABS unpleasant to some, the fumes are not toxic.
-Best practice is still to print in a well ventilated area.
+Best practice is still to print in a well-ventilated area.
 Also, please note that ABS is not to be ingested and PLA is not dishwasher safe.
 So, it's probably a good idea to stay away from printing kitchen utensils that you intend to use a lot.